top of page

 May 1, 20258 min read

-The Heiress – Part 1 (An Asylum Prologue)
+The Heiress – Part 1 (Asylum Chapter 1)

 Deakes had spotted his tail several streets earlier and played ignorant.
 He allowed the car to follow him through the city, ensuring his speed was not too slow to arouse suspicion and not too fast to lose his shadow.
 It bode well that someone deemed him important enough to keep tabs on; his investigation must be heading in the right direction.
 He took random turns as he contemplated his options.
 He wanted to find out who was following him, and to do so before he headed over